aws-amplify/docs/docs/cli/migration/list-nullability.md

 ---
 title: Amplify Codegen Models - List and list components nullability
-description: Generating Amplify models with Amplify CLI x.y.z
+description: Generating Amplify models with Amplify CLI 5.1.2
 ---

 ### **What is changing?**

-Amplify CLI x.y.z has updated the codegen process to correctly set the optionality for types in models.
+Amplify CLI 5.1.2 has updated the codegen process to correctly set the optionality for types in models.

 _Schema example_